yegor256/blog/_drafts/_data.md

 in Java,
 which, as we all know, are nothing but
 [global variables](https://en.wikipedia.org/wiki/Global_variable).
-Would be great to enable global variables in Java and get rid of Singletons.
-PHP, JavaScript, Ruby and many other languages have them, why Java doesn't?
+Wouldn't it be great to enable global variables in Java and get rid of Singletons.
+PHP, JavaScript, Ruby and many other languages have them, why doesn't Java?
 Look at this code:

 {% highlight java %}
 class User {